 For the first time this fall, she created a community engagement component to her introduction class, “Human Development: Infancy and Childhood,” that required students to connect with a local organization serving children and families.
 (Previously, the course was a standard lecture class.)

 “From talking with students in March and April, I could tell they were eager to give back,” Kushnir said.
 “The events of the summer – including Black Lives Matter protests, the controversy over reopening schools, and the suffering of children and families – made the need even more urgent.
-I was inspired to find some way teach child development in a way that spoke to the current needs.
+I was inspired to teach child development in a way that spoke to the current needs.
 So, you could say that thanks to the pandemic and the wave of social justice activism, this course happened a lot sooner than it would have otherwise.”

 The community engagement portion of the class came in the form of a multi-step project analyzing local youth organizations, culminating in a final paper.
 The project encouraged students to find out how research and theory in child development gets applied in services offered to communities.